hashicorp/setup-signore/README.md

 - What Github token do we need?
   - We need to download a signore release from Github, and because the repository is private we need a token that allows access.
 - What checksum are we verifying?
-  - After downloading the os/arch specific `tar` or `zip` archive that contains the signore binary, we compare its SHA256 hash against the user supplied `archive_checksum`
+  - After downloading the os/arch specific `tar` or `zip` archive that contains the signore binary, we compare its SHA256 hash against the user supplied `archive-checksum`
 - How do I get a Github token with access to the signore repo?
   - TBD
 - How do I get access to the signore signing service?